akuzechie/TEA5767-FM-Receiver/README.md

 5. stationFreq(): returns frequency (in MHz) of FM station
 6. SignalLevel(): returns signal level (in percentage) of FM station
 7. stereoBit(): returns 1 if signal stereo, otherwise 0 if mono

+NOTE: Before running the included example sketch, see circuit diagram of the FM receiver.